 Types Of Choking

 All types of choking are severe and should require immediate medical attention.
 There are mainly two types of choking partial airway obstruction, also known as mild choking, and complete airway obstruction, also known as severe choking.
-Knowing the type of choking will help to determine the types of medical attention someone requires.
+Knowing the type of choking will help to determine the types of medical interventions someone requires.
 Following are the types of choking.

 Mild Choking